Dewb/monome-rack/README.md

 ### What is this?

-This is a work-in-progress plugin for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware manufactured by [monome](https://monome.org).
+This is a plugin for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware manufactured by [monome](https://monome.org).
 This is an unofficial community-driven port and no support, warranty, or affiliation is implied.

+This is a work-in-progress.
+[Here's the roadmap to get to a binary release on the package manager.](https://github.com/Dewb/monome-rack/projects/1) If you're not using the source version of VCV Rack, and you're not comfortable with git and make, you might want to wait until the binary release.

 <img width="75%" alt="white whale and virtual grid in VCVRack" src="https://user-images.githubusercontent.com/712405/33520884-380980be-d791-11e7-9259-ce5879837f8b.png">

-This plugin includes:
+This plugin currently includes:
 * A virtual version of the venerable [grid 128](https://monome.org/docs/grid/), an open, interactive 16x8 grid instrument
 * The [white whale](https://monome.org/docs/modular/whitewhale/) grid-enabled probabilistic step sequencer
    * Uses either a virtual grid, or a real grid connected via serialosc